tzachar/local-highlight.nvim/README.md

 # local-highlight.nvim

-Using regexes and extmarks to highligh uses of word under the cursor.
+Using regexes and extmarks to highlight uses of word under the cursor.
 Keeps updates local to currently visible lines, thus enabling blazingly fast performance.
 # In Action